MehmetMSezgin/Automation/README.md

-This repository is created for python practices
+This repository is created for python practices.